agozillon/point-free/README.md

 ```
 ## Point-Free Template Metaprogramming?

-As with the Haskell **pointfree** tool, users of our tool are encouraged to have fun, and explore the point-free idiom; potentially re-using existing metafunction combinators from the Curtains library.
+As with the *Haskell* pointfree tool, users of our tool are encouraged to have fun, and explore the point-free idiom; potentially re-using existing metafunction combinators from the Curtains library.

 Our Point-Free tool expects the user to provide three things: a file name; the name of a class template (i.e. the metafunction); and the name of the typedef member containing the metafunction result (the name `type` is used by default).
 By providing the class template within a file, we allow the user to make use of auxiliary classes in the definition in the class template's definition.

-Everything following "--" is an argument directed towards the Clang compiler rather than the tool itself.
+Everything following `--` is an argument directed towards the Clang compiler rather than the tool itself.
 In this case we've elected to set the standard and pass the Curtains library to it.

 The following C++ code excert can be compared to the first Haskell example above.
-Here the *pointful* metafunction class template `First` ``returns'' the first template argument via the `type` member.
+Here the *pointful* metafunction class template `First` "returns" the first template argument via the `type` member.

 ```
 template <class T, class U>